 The full sports uniform may only be worn on Wednesdays, to and from school, and for sport and PE.
 On Wednesday, all boys are to wear either the full school sports uniform or full school uniform to and from sport.
 Students must go home after sport in full school sports uniform or full school uniform.

-Students are placed into one of four sporting houses:
+Students are placed into one of four sporting houses based on their family name: